twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt16-07-ditthi-and-apayas%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2024-07-10; create rst on 07-09
+  08-17 rev. replace refection with reflection, proofread by Bhante 2024-07-10; create rst on 07-09